-If you tried the $1,000 video challenge last month and failed (I sorta failed too), then, this challenge is for you.
+If you tried the $1,000 video challenge and failed (I failed too at the time of its original publication), then, this challenge is for you.
 If you looked at the challenge and got scared, this smaller job is for you - or - if you are brand new here, this new challenge is for you.

-Over the next 48 hours, I want you to find a client in your town who is willing to work with you and hire you for a $555 video job.
+Over the next 48 hours, I want you to find a client in your town who is willing to work with you and hire you for a $555 (or more) video job.

 Keep it simple:

 1 location (theirs), one on-screen talent (owner...
 CMO... shoot, anyone with a fancy title and Linkedin profile for that company/nonprofit/church), one 3-hour shoot, and one revision.
 That should be no more than an 18-hour job with customer service and post.

 If you’re experienced and can add some value, charge more; charge a $2,500+ job.

 To help you get started, I’ve got couple of bonuses for you.

 First, you're going to get a spreadsheet that will generate an email to break the ice.

 Second, I'm going to show an email-finding tool that you can install right inside your Chrome browser, and then walk you through how you can use this bad boy.

 Third, I'm going to show yet another email-hacking tool that you can use right inside your gmail to find piles of emails.
 All you need is the company name and the name of the individual, and you can usually find information.
 If it's a small outfit, you might be out of luck with this third tool, but if it's REI, you'll dig up some emails.